ProvableHQ/welcome/documentation/aleo/04_specification.md

 sidebar_label: Formal Specification
 ---

-# Formal Specification for Aleo Instructions
+# Formal Specification for Aleo Instructions Syntax

 This chapter briefly describes Aleo instructions by their formal syntax.
 A more advanced language specification written in ABNF format is currently in development.